 Jie Shen is Professor of Neurology at Harvard Medical School.
 She received her Ph.D. in molecular biology from the University of Virginia in 1995 studying the mechanisms of alternative splicing in Drosophila.
 As a postdoctoral fellow at MIT, she began the investigation of the molecular basis of Alzheimer’s disease using mouse genetic approaches.
 Since 1998, she has directed a molecular neurobiology laboratory whose major research interests focus on the pathogenesis of Alzheimer’s and Parkinson’s diseases.
 Her genetic studies have led to the proposal of the Presenilin Hypothesis, which posits that loss of presenilin function underlies neurodegeneration and dementia in the pathogenesis of Alzheimer’s disease.
 Her genetic analysis of gene products involved in Alzheimer’s and Parkinson’s diseases unexpectedly revealed that presynaptic defects in neurotransmitter release might underlie age-related neurodegeneration in these neurological disorders.
 Jie was the Director of the Udall Center of Excellence for Parkinson’s Disease at Brigham and Women’s Hospital, which focused on the role of LRRK2 and alpha-synuclein on the pathogenesis of Parkinson’s disease.

-Dr. Jongkyun Kang is an Instructor in the Department of Neurology, Harvard Medical School.
+Dr. Jongkyun Kang is an Assistant Professor in the Department of Neurology, Harvard Medical School.
 He received his Ph.D. in Biological Sciences from Korea Advanced Institute of Science and Technology (KAIST) in South Korea, where he helped elucidate temperature perception and preference in mammals.
 Jongkyun then joined the Shen Lab as a Postdoctoral Fellow, where he developed novel Drosophila genetic models that demonstrated age-dependent neurodegeneration, and his genetic studies identified novel therapeutic targets for Alzheimer’s Disease.
 Jongkyun has expanded his expertise into mouse genetics, and he is investigating the molecular mechanisms of neuronal survival during aging using conditional APP and Presenilin mouse models.

 Dr. Sanghun Lee is an Instructor in the Department of Neurology, Harvard Medical School.
 He received his Ph.D. in Medicine (Physiology) from Seoul National University College of Medicine in South Korea, and later joined the Shen Lab as a postdoctoral research fellow.
 Sanghun has expertise in neurophysiology, electrophysiology and calcium imaging techniques in rodent brains.
 He investigates the physiological roles of the amyloid precursor proteins and presenilins, focusing on the hippocampal network.
 His work has led to new insight into their essential roles in the regulation of hippocampal synaptic plasticity.